IBM-Cloud/smash-the-state/README.md

 ## Dry Runs

 Operations support "dry run" execution.
-That is to say, dry runs should be idempotent but produce output that is similar to the output for a regular run.
-Because dry runs should be idempotent, steps that produce changes cannot be executed safely for dry runs.
+That is to say, dry runs should not produce side-effects but produce output that is similar to the output for a regular run.
+Because dry runs should not produce side-effects, steps that persist changes cannot be executed safely for dry runs.

-To get around this, individual steps may be marked as `dry_run_safe: true` (default is `false`).
-Steps that are not `dry_run_safe?` will be skipped when the run is dry.
-In order to keep the sequence sane, alternative implementations for non-`dry_run_safe?` steps may be specified with a `dry_run_for_step` method.
-The alternative implementation will be called instead of the original when running dry and should produce the same superficial state changes as the original implementation, but without causing any genuine underlying changes.

-Some things to note:
-* `represent` steps are always `dry_run_safe: true`
-* any steps proceeding `validate` steps are always marked `dry_run_safe: true`
-* middleware steps may be marked `dry_run_safe` on a case-by-case basis in the same manner as normal steps (example: `middleware_step :calculate_term, dry_run_safe: true do ... end`)
+To get around this, a specific sequence can be defined for use when running dry.
+The dry run sequence can refer to steps in the normal sequence by name.
+Alternatively, if the step produces side-effects, an alternate version of the step can be provided that superficially behaves similarly.
+Steps also may be skipped entirely simply by omission.

 ``` ruby
 class CreateUserOperation < SmashTheState::Operation